connorzg/spotify-lyrics/README.md

 ```

-## Purposes
+## License

-This project is merely an experiment for fun.
-It's sole intent is to explore building desktop apps with Electron and make use of Spotify's AppleScript API and Spotify's dbus messages.
-You should run it for nonprofit educational purposes - use it at your own risk.
-It does not endorse nor support any inappropriate use of lyrics as they are subject to copyright law.
+This project is merely an experiment for educational purposes.
+It's sole intent is to explore building desktop apps with Electron and make use of Spotify's AppleScript API and dbus messages.
+This project's code is in the public domain.

+Use it at your own risk.
+This project does not endorse nor support any inappropriate use of lyrics as they are subject to copyright law.
 Lyrics are provided by ChartLyrics.com whose license is free for non-commercial use.